 Tuesday, October 2, 2018

-Talk at EPFL - Visual Computing Seminar
+EPFL: Visual Computing Seminar

 Super excited to visit Wenzel Jacob and give the following talk in the context of the Visual Computing Seminars.